 Naturopathic Medicine - Dr. Misa Kawasaki, ND

-I have been treating individuals of all ages from newborns to adults in Richmond Hill, Aurora, Newmarket, Vaughan, and Markham for almost 20 years.
+I have been treating individuals of all ages from newborns to adults at our naturopathic clinic in Richmond Hill, Aurora, King City, Newmarket, Vaughan, and Markham for almost 20 years.

 Health Issues Commonly Treated with Naturopathic Medicine